ShreyashWasnik/Trickster/README.md

 * HTML
 * CSS
 * JAVASCRIPT
-* BOOTSTRAP3
+* BOOTSTRAP v3
 #### BACKEND: #####
-* NODEJs
+* NodeJS
-* MONGODB
+* MongoDB

 ### Project Setup ###
 * You can download or simply clone this repository :https://github.com/ShreyashWasnik/Trickster.
-* You need to install visual studio code,node js and mongodb.
+* For quick setup we suggest you to download VS Code Editor with the pre-requisites NodeJS and MongoDB.
 * In vs code terminal you need to install npm package.

 ### Usage ###